cs107e/cs107e.github.io/guides/git.md

 The first step when working with git is to initalize a git repo locally on your machine or to clone an existing git project (or empty repo).
 This tutorial will teach the latter.
-For the first assignment, you will start by cloning your empty repository from GitHub.
+For the first assignment, you will start by cloning your repository from GitHub.
 Go to the [CS107e organization](https://github.com/cs107e) and click on your username in the Teams section, and then click on the repository for your Team.
 Copy the url (https) shown in the Quick setup box.
 From the command line on your machine, make or go to